nicolelaine/nicolesiggins.com/content/talks/2024-sotm-us-mapswipe4web-launch-party/index.md

 thumbnailAlt: "A group of people are standing outside for a group photo at 2024 State of the Map US."
 ---

 [MapSwipe4Web](https://web.mapswipe.org) launched officially at [State of the Map US 2024](https://openstreetmap.us/events/state-of-the-map-us/2024/), in Salt Lake City, Utah on Friday, June 7th at 2:15PM local time in a Birds of a Feather session.
 Participants took a test drive of the brand new product and had a discussion of how it could be used for humanitarian purposes.

-Presentation slides [here](https://slides.com/nicolelaine/2024-sotm-us-mapswipe4web-launch-party).
+{{< button href="https://slides.com/nicolelaine/2024-sotm-us-mapswipe4web-launch-party" target="_blank" >}}
+View the presentation slides
+{{< /button >}}

 This was a very exciting tool to project manage and I'm thrilled that it's now out here in the world for all to use.